 Dubai is seeking to become a global leader in high-tech medical applications and digital services with investments including:

-• Dubai 3D printing strategy: As of late 2020, DHA hospitals had successfully performed more than 50 surgeries using 3D printing techniques across several medical specialties such including oncology, cardiology and orthopedics
+- Dubai 3D printing strategy: As of late 2020, DHA hospitals had successfully performed more than 50 surgeries using 3D printing techniques across several medical specialties, including oncology, cardiology and orthopedics

 Medical Education and Research

-The new corporation will integrate DHA’s Dubai Healthcare Corporation, including the hospitals and organisational units under it, the Mohammed Bin Rashid University of Medicine and Health Sciences, Dubai Dental Hospital, Al Jalila Foundation, Al Jalila Children’s Specialty Hospital.
+The new corporation will integrate DHA’s Dubai Healthcare Corporation, including the hospitals and organizational units under it, the Mohammed Bin Rashid University of Medicine and Health Sciences, Dubai Dental Hospital, Al Jalila Foundation, and Al Jalila Children’s Specialty Hospital.

-Factors behind this growth trend include increasing private provision, population growth, increasing prevalence of chronic lifestyle-related diseases such as diabetes or obesity and an increase in medical tourism.
+The Factors behind this growth trend include increasing private provision, population growth, increasing prevalence of chronic lifestyle-related diseases such as diabetes or obesity, and an increase in medical tourism.

 Opportunities for the future

-As the government’s Emiratisation strategy encourages more citizens to train and work in the healthcare sector, the UAE is still heavily reliant on expat healthcare professionals.
-The expansion of the ‘Golden Visa’ scheme to all resident doctors will benefit the UAE’s health sector by encouraging medical professionals to remain in the Emirates long term.
+As the government’s emancipation strategy encourages more citizens to train and work in the healthcare sector, the UAE is still heavily reliant on expat healthcare professionals. whether the expansion of the ‘Golden Visa’ scheme to all resident doctors will benefit the UAE’s health sector by encouraging medical professionals to remain in the Emirates long term.

 To find out more about working in this dynamic and growing healthcare sector, contact Allocation Assist